You may wish to see page one first.

 a traditional iconography which let the viewer understand which virtue was portrayed.
 In 1603 a book by Cesare Ripa,

-a librarian employed by a Cardinal Salviati, set clear rules for the portrayal of Virtues and a host of other personifications, such as Time,
+a librarian employed by Cardinal Antonio Maria Salviati, set clear rules for the portrayal of Virtues and a host of other personifications, such as Time,

 Love, the Seasons and the Months, the main rivers, the winds, etc. Ripa based his recommendations on extensive research of ancient sculptures, coins and medals.
 The book had small drawings attributed to il Cavalier d'Arpino, perhaps the most famous painter in Rome at the beginning